 I ate more than 20 plates for the Hokkien Mee listicle, but this was the one plate that made me stood up, stop, and go ”wow”.
 Because it had a rather surprising taste.

-Note that there is another “Geylang Lor 29 Hokkien Mee better known as “Swee Guan Hokkien Mee” which is operated by the brother.
+Also note that there is another “Geylang Lor 29 Hokkien Mee better known as “Swee Guan Hokkien Mee” which is operated by the brother.

-Therefore, be prepared to wait, say up to 20 to 30 minutes as uncle Alex takes his time to cook up a storm.
+Therefore, be prepared to wait, say up to 20 to 30 minutes as Uncle Alex takes his time to cook up a storm.

 However, heard that standards won’t be as consistent if it is other people cooking it.